 1. Assess Their Environment

-Gather information about your child’s academic environment.
-This is especially important if your child is enrolled in a public school with a gifted learning program.
-A gifted student may compare themselves with non-identified students.
-It’s also possible that the gifted program itself lacks resources to address their needs.
+Gather information about your child’s academic environment, especially if your child attends a public school with a gifted learning program.
+A gifted student may compare themselves with non-identified students, or the gifted program lacks resources to address their needs.

-You may want to check how the school measures your child’s academic growth and whether they meet their education goals.
-Although many parents understand their child’s uniqueness, research shows that only a few understand their “ability profile and emotional peculiarities.”3 Along with that, it’s important to examine your parenting style and how you’re helping them manage their emotions.
+You may want to check how the school measures academic growth and whether your child meets their education goals.
+Although many parents understand their child’s uniqueness, research shows only a few understand their “ability profile and emotional peculiarities.”3 Moreover, examine your parenting style and how you can help them manage their emotions.

-Perfectionistic or an “all-or-nothing” thought pattern can lead to feeling self-defeated.
-Letting your gifted child know that it’s okay to not get everything “right” will reduce their worries and promote a can-do attitude.
+Perfectionism or an “all-or-nothing” thought pattern can lead to feeling self-defeated.
+Letting your gifted child know that not getting everything “right” is okay will reduce their worries and promote a can-do attitude.
 As a parent, you can model being imperfect by sharing your “mistakes,” such as not staying on top of the laundry.
 When you struggle with something, consider asking their perspective.

 3. Focus on Effort & Enjoyment, Rather Than Results

 Another powerful antidote to perfectionism is taking the focus off results and focusing on “productive struggle,” which refers to effortful learning.
-Productive struggle involves challenging the gifted child’s specific weaknesses without overwhelming them — at the same time, offering the right amount of support to overcome the challenge.
+Productive struggle involves challenging the gifted child’s weaknesses without overwhelming them while offering the right support to overcome these challenges.
 In other words, you encourage learning for the sake of learning instead of getting a specific grade.

-Make learning enjoyable by matching it with their personality.
-A gifted child who’s introverted will thrive in a calm environment where they’ll be able to take time to process information and complete the activity one-on-one with a friend.
+Make learning enjoyable by matching activities with their personality.
+An introverted gifted child will thrive in a calm environment where they can take time to process information and complete the activity one-on-one with a friend.
 Also, try to find a connection between their schoolwork and personal interests.
-For example, a musically gifted child who hates math may appreciate it if you told them how math helps in reading music.
+For example, a musically gifted child who hates math may appreciate you explaining how math helps when reading music.

 4. Teach Healthy Coping Skills

-Because gifted kids have a lot of stress placed on them, it’s crucial to teach them healthy coping skills.
-Coping skills geared towards children are especially helpful for controlling their emotions and shifting their thoughts when encountering difficult situations.
+Because gifted kids have a lot of stress placed on them, teach them healthy coping skills.
+Coping skills geared toward children help control their emotions and shift their thoughts when encountering difficult situations.

-If there’s one thing that coping skills pass on to gifted learners, it’s the resilience to endure hardships, which ultimately contributes to their success.
-A simple coping skill they can practice anytime is using positive self-talk statements, such as “I choose to focus my attention on my goals and things that are uplifting” and “I will not be hard on myself today.”
+Coping skills pass on resilience to endure hardships, ultimately contributing to success.
+A simple coping skill children can practice anytime is using positive self-talk statements, such as “I choose to focus my attention on my goals and things that are uplifting” and “I will not be hard on myself today.”

 5. Practice Open Communication

 In a world where gifted learners feel pressured to perform, parents play a vital role in maintaining open communication within the family.
-Parents of gifted children can create a healthier relationship with their child when there’s communication, mutual respect, honesty, listening, and sharing of common interests.4
+Parents of gifted children can create a healthier relationship with their children through communication, mutual respect, honesty, listening, and sharing common interests.4

-Set aside certain times in which you can give them your undivided attention.
-Encourage them to share about their challenges in school, and when they talk, listen.
-Recognize that this is also an opportunity to talk about their unique abilities, but at the same time, make them aware of their potential weaknesses, such as excessive perfectionism and being emotionally sensitive.
-Moreover, openly discuss your child’s needs with their teachers.
+Set aside certain times to give them your undivided attention.
+Encourage them to share their challenges in school–listen when they talk.
+Recognize that communication is also an opportunity to discuss their unique abilities and explore their potential weaknesses, such as excessive perfectionism and being emotionally sensitive.
+Moreover, openly share your child’s needs with their teachers.

 6. Allow Your Gifted Child to Take Breaks

-Giving them breaks throughout the day and during the weekends is an effective technique for interrupting stress, which can take a toll on their energy levels, mood, and motivation.5 Effective breaks are the ones unrelated to their academics.
-This includes drawing, playing a musical instrument, sports, and going to museums.
+Giving your gifted child breaks throughout the day and during the weekends is an effective technique for interrupting stress, which can impact their energy levels, mood, and motivation.5 Effective breaks are unrelated to their academics, such as drawing, playing a musical instrument, playing sports, and attending museums.
 These activities can meet their need to express themselves.

 7. Don’t Forget to Look After Yourself

 Nurturing a gifted child and helping them overcome burnout starts with parents caring for themselves.
-Spend a few moments each day doing the things that make you happy.
-It could be taking a walk outside and getting fresh air, doing yoga, reading a good book, drinking a cup of tea, or working in the garden.
+Spend a few moments each day doing the things that make you happy, whether walking outside and getting fresh air, doing yoga, reading a good book, drinking a cup of tea, or working in the garden.

-Self-care doesn’t only benefit you as a parent, but it’s also a way of setting a good example for your gifted child.
-Your stressed or burned-out child will learn that there are healthier ways to deal with frustration instead of giving up.
-For example, you can say, “Mom/Dad is feeling a bit down today, so I’m going to take a walk outside to clear my mind.”
+Self-care doesn’t only benefit you as a parent, but it’s also a way of setting a good example for your gifted child and teaching them to practice self-care for kids.
+Your stressed or burned-out child will learn healthier ways to deal with frustration instead of giving up.
+For example, you can say, “Mom/Dad is feeling a bit down today, so I’m going to walk outside to clear my mind.”

 8. Show a Positive Attitude Towards Seeking Professional Help

-A burnt-out gifted kid may refuse to seek help because they’re afraid of being perceived as weak or needy.
-It’s vital to let them know that needing help is a sign of maturity and strength and that relying on the right people — those with extensive knowledge, resources, and experience in supporting burned-out gifted learners — can help them recover and achieve their fullest potential.
+A burnt-out gifted kid may refuse to seek help because they fear others perceiving them as weak or needy.
+Let them know that needing help is a sign of maturity and strength.
+Relying on the right people—those with extensive knowledge, resources, and experience supporting burned-out gifted learners—can help them recover and achieve their fullest potential.

 When to Seek Professional Support

-If gifted kid burnout symptoms are worsening and affecting the quality of their life, find a counselor or therapist.
-Techniques used may include hypnotherapy, cognitive-behavioral therapy for children (CBT), and solution-focused therapy (SFT), which will encourage more realistic thought patterns.
+If gifted kid burnout symptoms are worsening and affecting the quality of their life, find a counselor or therapist for your child.
+Techniques used may include hypnotherapy, cognitive-behavioral therapy for children, and solution-focused therapy, which will encourage more realistic thought patterns.
 Besides asking for recommendations from trusted friends and parents of other gifted kids, you can use an online therapist directory or online therapy platform to start searching.

 In My Experience